HucksApp/Shell-Essentials/README.md

 > In Linux everything is a FILE 📌
->> The Linux structure is as represented but this only includes directories and files of significant note  📌
+>> The Linux structure is as represented and explained but only directories ,files, command, command options, and topics that are significant note are included here as a quick use guide.  📌

 ## Directory and File Structure
 ```